orlicekm/CsharpCourse/Lectures/Lecture07/PITCHME.md

 * **Use polymorphism**
 * Why?
   * Method, class... should only do one thing
-  * if statements does more than one thing
+  * If statements does more than one thing

 +++
 ### Avoid Conditionals - Bad Sample